leela-ai/ml-agents/LEELA-PYTHON-README.md

 # Running Unity ML-Agents with Python "communicator" wrapper / wamp bridge

-## Github project: leela-ai/ml-agents
+## Github project: leela-ai/ml-agents (Currenty on cozy-home)

 There is a fork of the Unity ML-Agents project on github, at https://github.com/leela-ai/ml-agents

 You *MUST* be running Unity v2019.3.0a8 on OSX (no other versions will work).

 ml-agents directory contains a subdir called UnitySDK which is where the Unity project lives.
 We have modified one of the example games, called GridWorld, to match what Leela's Java grid-world SMS does.

 There's python code in the ml-agents directory which talks to the Unity/C# ML-Agents framework via sockets with some protocol we don't know about.

-## PyCharm Project / create venv with Python 3.6
+## PyCharm Project / create venv with Python 3.6.5 or 3.6.7

 We've been using PyCharm, a python IDE from JetBrains, to debug and run python with.
 It's nice because it has a GUI to set up a python virtualenv, and install any needed libraries.